AEIN2010/carAuc/README.md

 System Features:

-Users can add items to the system users can view Items available on the system and bid the system will keep track of the bidding history of each listing
+-Users can add items to the system

+-users can view Items available on the system and bid

+-the system will keep track of the bidding history of each listing